Acute Gastritis

 Data from a national administrative database (2009-2011) revealed standardized estimated prevalence rates of 6.3 per 100,000 population for eosinophilic gastritis and 3.3 per 100,000 population for eosinophilic colitis; women were affected more often.[11]

-Gastritis affects all age groups.
+Gastritis affects all age groups; however, this condition is especially common in people older than 60 years.
 The incidence of H pylori infection increases with age.

 Prognosis